 Draft Guidance provides non-exhaustive examples which include an individual:

-Who has absolute decision rights or veto rights over decisions related to the running of the business of the company (but not where these derive solely from being a prospective vendor or purchaser in relation to the company, for a temporary period of time, or for the purpose of protecting minority interests such as in respect of constitutional or share capital changes, additional borrowing or winding up the company)
+- Who has absolute decision rights or veto rights over decisions related to the running of the business of the company (but not where these derive solely from being a prospective vendor or purchaser in relation to the company, for a temporary period of time, or for the purpose of protecting minority interests such as in respect of constitutional or share capital changes, additional borrowing or winding up the company).

-Who has absolute veto rights over the appointment of the majority of directors
+- Who has absolute veto rights over the appointment of the majority of directors.

-Who is involved in the day to day management and direction of the company where they are not a member of the board (or even a shareholder)
+- Who is involved in the day to day management and direction of the company where they are not a member of the board (or even a shareholder).

-Whose recommendations are always or almost always followed by shareholders which hold the majority of the voting rights in the company, when they are deciding how to vote
+- Whose recommendations are always or almost always followed by shareholders which hold the majority of the voting rights in the company, when they are deciding how to vote.

 A protection regime exists whereby those individuals, who can demonstrate they are at serious risk of physical harm as a result of being on the PSC register, can apply to Companies House to have their information protected.

-What will happen if you
+What will happen if you do not comply?